 The impacts of climate change are already impacting the NCC and the National Capital Region.
-Major flooding in 2017 and 2019 resulted in the closure of several multi-use pathways.
-The emerald ash borer infestation of the mid-to-late 2010s, the tornadoes of 2018, the derecho of 2022 and the ice storm of 2023 destroyed significant amounts of the tree canopy cover.
+Major flooding in 2017 and 2019 resulted in the closure of several multi-use pathways and the emerald ash borer infestation of the mid-to-late 2010s, the tornadoes of 2018, the derecho of 2022 and the ice storm of 2023 destroyed significant amounts of the tree canopy cover.
 These events all involved costly cleanup and repairs and required significant staff effort.
 To tackle this issue, the NCC has been working on a climate change adaptation project.
 The NCC has acquired climate change projections for the National Capital Region and completed a climate change vulnerability and risk assessment.
 The NCC is developing a Climate Adaptation Plan with the goal of reducing climate risks to the organization.
+Users of the NCC's assets and programs and will begin implementing the actions in this plan over the course of this Sustainable Development Strategy 2023-2027.

 To green its overall operations, the NCC will also focus on implementing measures in its most significant areas of operation, where it can have the most environmental impact.
-This includes ensuring that NCC green spaces can continue to provide valuable ecosystem services and better managing forested lands, working toward low-carbon and environmentally sensitive land maintenance operations, reducing bird-window collisions in its vast portfolio of buildings, and encouraging the use of sustainable modes of transportation for staff commuting.
+This includes ensuring that NCC greenspaces can continue to provide valuable ecosystem services and better managing forested lands, working toward low-carbon and environmentally sensitive land maintenance operations, reducing bird-window collisions in its vast portfolio of buildings, and encouraging the use of sustainable modes of transportation for staff commuting.